-Each blue, modified capsule-shaped, coated tablet, debossed with "LV250" on one side and plain on the other side, contains levetiracetam 250 mg.
+Each blue, modified-capsule-shaped, coated tablet, debossed with "LV250" on one side and plain on the other side, contains 250 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, FD&C Blue No. 2, hydroxypropyl methylcellulose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate, povidone, purified water, sodium starch glycolate, talc, and titanium dioxide.

-Each yellow, modified capsule-shaped, coated tablet, debossed with "LV500" on one side and plain on the other side, contains levetiracetam 500 mg.
+Each yellow, modified-capsule-shaped, coated tablet, debossed with "LV500" on one side and plain on the other side, contains 500 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, hydroxypropyl methylcellulose, iron oxide black, iron oxide yellow, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, purified water, sodium starch glycolate, talc, and titanium dioxide.

-Each peach, modified capsule-shaped, coated tablet, debossed with "LV750" on one side and plain on the other side, contains levetiracetam 750 mg.
+Each peach, modified-capsule-shaped, coated tablet, debossed with "LV750" on one side and plain on the other side, contains 750 mg of levetiracetam.
 Nonmedicinal ingredients: colloidal silicon dioxide, cornstarch, hydroxypropyl methylcellulose, iron oxide red, magnesium stearate, microcrystalline cellulose, polyethylene glycol, povidone, purified water, sodium starch glycolate, talc, and titanium dioxide.

 How should I use this medication?